Sawflies can cause damage to the plants in your garden. However, their larvae cause the most damage [1].

 Spinosad targets a wide range of pests, including sawflies.

-This eco-friendly spray is safe for organic gardening.
+This spray is commonly used in organic gardening.
 It is also a handy solution for trees and shrubs in your yard.

 AzaGuard

-AzaGuard is another excellent commercial option for getting rid of sawflies.
+AzaGuard is another excellent organic product for controlling sawflies.

 It contains azadirachtin, the same active ingredient in neem oil [2].
 But it is in a more concentrated form.

-Neem itself repels insects, while azadirachtin is a molting/growth disruptor.
+Neem itself repels insects, while azadirachtin disrupts molting and growth.

 This professional-grade insecticide provides long-lasting control.
 AzaGuard is also versatile and can be used on a variety of plants.